-Through a network of wholly-owned companies and limited partnerships (collectively, the "Business Units"), Mullen Group is one of the leading suppliers of trucking and logistics services in Canada providing a wide range of service offerings including less-than-truckload, truckload, warehousing, logistics, transload, oversized and specialized hauling transportation.
-In addition, we provide a diverse set of specialized services related to the oil and natural gas industry in western Canada, water management, fluid hauling and environmental reclamation.
-We have two reportable segments - Trucking/Logistics and Oilfield Services.
+Through a network of wholly-owned companies and limited partnerships (collectively, the "Business Units"), Mullen Group is one of Canada's largest logistics providers.
+Our network of independently operated businesses provide a wide range of service offerings including LTL, truckload, warehousing, logistics, transload, oversized and specialized hauling transportation.
+In addition, we provide a diverse set of specialized services related to the energy, mining, forestry and construction industries in western Canada, including water management, environmental reclamation, and fluid hauling.
+We have three reportable segments - Less-Than-Truckload, Logistics & Warehousing and Specialized & Industrial Services.